NikeeShrestha/SorghumSeedSegmentation/README.md

 - **inference**: This directory has two sub-directories.
     - **rawimages**: This directory has three example images which is incorporated to be procssed in the **SorghumSeedInference.ipynb** script for preprocessing and extracting seed color phenotypes analysed in the study.
     - **processedimages**: This directroy will save the procssed images after images from **rawimages** runs through **SorghumSeedInference.ipynb**.

-- **Cropped_Scanned_Preprocessed.zip** is a compressed folder that consists of 1664 pre-processed sorghum seed scans from experimental plots in the year of 2021.
-These images can be run through **SorghumSeedInference.ipynb** to extract seed shape and color phenotypes.